logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 ## LDAP Signing and Channel Binding

 Enabling LDAP signing and channel binding on the Domain Controller insures that every message received is verified to be from the original sender, completely preventing an LDAP relay attack.
-This single remediation is the best one, putting a stop to anyone trying to pull off this attack.
+This set of remediation's is the best one, putting a stop to anyone trying to pull off this attack.
 Domain Controllers which don't have the KB4520412 update included on installation are in a default state potentially vulnerable to an NTLM relay to LDAP.
-Versions of Windows server before 2019 are automatically vulnerable until LDAP signing is enforced.
+Versions of Windows server 2019 and before are automatically vulnerable until LDAP signing is enforced and channel binding is configured.

 Enabling just LDAP signing won't be enough to prevent an LDAP relay, because an attacker could still relay to LDAPS.
 To fully prevent an NTLM to LDAP relay attack on both plaintext LDAP and LDAPS you need to enforce LDAP signing as well as enable channel binding.
+This is because the channel binding configuration only applies to LDAPS and LDAP signing only enforces signed requests to LDAP.
 Note: Enabling LDAPS channel binding will fully prevent NTLM authentication to LDAPS.

 To enforce LDAP signing on a Domain Controller open `regedit` and navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\NTDS\Parameters` then create a new DWORD called `LDAPServerIntegrity` and set the value to `2`, which means "Require signing".